RtIIES provides multiple recommendations. Symphony Math meets all of them.

 A key program environment of Symphony Math® consists of virtual manipulatives that enable students to understand and solve math problems visually.

 Symphony Math® highlights instructional activities that use visual problems to help emphasize the size of numbers and their relationships to each other.

-For example, one environment explicitly challenges students to connect integer bars with the symbols they represent.
+For example, one environment explicitly challenges students to connect visual representations with the symbols they represent.
 This ensures that students understand what the symbols mean and how to build visual representations of number sentences.

 The IES panel identifies that some interventionists believe using visual manipulatives is too time intensive, while others may not understand how to represent math concepts visually.